 - Having my head literally held upright by all the neck braces I’ve had to wear.

-At present, I live in Québec City, Canada with my husband.
-I have successfully returned to my (pretty intense) job working rotations as an underground mine geologist in Northern Ontario.
-Though I lost around 15% of my neck’s normal range of motion with the fusion surgery, it is functional for daily life, driving, and my work.
+At present, I live in Toronto, Canada with my husband.
+After the car accident, I successfully returned to my (pretty intense) job working rotations as an Underground Mine Geologist in Northern Ontario, and I still work underground to this day!
+Though I lost around 15% of my neck’s normal range of motion with the fusion surgery, it is functional for daily life, driving and my work.
 I still live with 3/10 pain and stiffness on a daily basis but it is manageable without medication.
 I continue to stay healthy and active by eating a balanced diet and exercising regularly (and/or obsessively?), which were key to my recovery.